German occupation of Lithuania during World War II: Administration

 During the first days of war, German military administration, chiefly concerned with the region's security, tolerated Lithuanian attempts to establish their own administrative institutions and left a number of civilian issues to the Lithuanians.
 The Provisional Government in Kaunas attempted to establish the proclaimed independence of Lithuania and undo the damage of the one-year Soviet regime.
-During six weeks of its existence, the Government issued about 100 laws and decrees, but they were largely not enforced.
+During the six weeks of its existence, the Government issued about 100 laws and decrees, but they were largely not enforced.
 Its policies can be described as both anti-Soviet and antisemitic.
-The Government organized volunteer forces, known as the Tautinio Darbo Apsaugos Batalionas (TDA), to serve as basis for the re-established Lithuanian Army, though the battalion was soon employed by the Einsatzkommando 3 and Rollkommando Hamann for mass executions of the Lithuanian Jews in the Ninth Fort.
-At the time rogue units led by the infamous Algirdas Klimaitis rampaged through the city and the outskirts.
+The government organized volunteer forces, known as the Tautinio Darbo Apsaugos Batalionas (TDA), to serve as a basis for the re-established Lithuanian Army, but the battalion was soon employed by the Einsatzkommando 3 and Rollkommando Hamann for mass executions of the Lithuanian Jews in the Ninth Fort.
+At the time, a rogue unit led by the infamous Algirdas Klimaitis rampaged through the city and the outskirts.

-The Germans did not recognize the Lithuanian government, and at the end of July formed their own civil administration – which formed part of the Reichskommissariat Ostland, which was divided into four Generalbezirke (General Districts).
+The Germans did not recognize the Lithuanian government, and at the end of July, they formed their own civil administration, part of the Reichskommissariat Ostland, which was divided into four Generalbezirke (General Districts).
 Adrian von Renteln became the Generalkommisssar of Generalbezirk Litauen and took over all government functions in Lithuania.
 The Provisional Government resigned on August 5; some of its ministers became General Advisers (generalinis tarėjas) in charge of local self-government.
 The Germans did not have enough manpower to staff local administration; therefore, most local offices were headed by the Lithuanians.
-Policy decisions would be made by high-ranking Germans and actually implemented by low-ranking Lithuanians.
-The General Advisers were mostly a rubber stamp institution that the Germans used to blame for unpopular decisions.
-Three of the advisers resigned within months, other four were deported to the Stutthof concentration camp when they protested several German policies.
+Policy decisions would have been made by high-ranking Germans and actually implemented by low-ranking Lithuanians.
+The General Advisers were mostly a rubber stamp institution that the Germans used as a scapegoat for unpopular decisions.
+Three of the advisers resigned within months, and other four were deported to the Stutthof concentration camp when they protested several German policies.
 Overall, local self-government was quite developed in Lithuania and helped to sabotage or hinder several German initiatives, including raising a Waffen-SS unit or providing men for forced labor in Germany.